 Endometriosis is one of the leading causes of pelvic pain we see here at the Yinova Center.
-It can seriously affect a woman’s ability to conceive and can also cause uncomfortable, heavy or irregular periods.
-Sometimes there are no symptoms associated with endometriosis and it is only discovered when a woman seeks treatment for infertility.
+It can seriously affect one’s ability to conceive and can also cause uncomfortable, heavy, or irregular periods.
+Sometimes there are no symptoms associated with endometriosis and it is only discovered when someone is seeking treatment for infertility.

 What is endometriosis?

-Endometriosis is a condition where the tissue that normally lines the uterus (the endometrium) grows outside the uterus and sticks to various pelvic organs such as the the ovaries, bowel, rectum, bladder and the delicate tissue lining the pelvis.
+Endometriosis is a condition where the tissue that normally lines the uterus (the endometrium) grows outside the uterus and sticks to various pelvic organs such as the ovaries, bowel, rectum, bladder and the delicate tissue lining the pelvis.
 Occasionally, but rarely, this tissue can stray even further and can be found outside the pelvic region in other areas of the body.

 This misplaced endometrial tissue behaves just like the uterine lining itself in that it responds to the interplay of hormones during the menstrual cycle.
 Consequently tissue and blood slough off the endometriosis during the period, just as the uterine lining sloughs off every month.
 The difference is that the tissue in the pelvic cavity has no means of being discharged, so over time it builds up and can form masses and lesions which can affect organ function.
 The cyst-like masses are called pseudocysts, and usually appear dark blue to brown, the latter being called “chocolate cysts”.

 What are the symptoms of endometriosis?

 The primary symptom of endometriosis is pelvic pain often worse during the period.
 Pain during or after sex is also common, as is pain associated with a bowel movement or urination.
 Other common symptoms are heavy bleeding during the period or uterine bleeding between periods.
-Occasionally endometriosis can also cause nausea, bowel movement changes and fatigue.
-Its worth pointing out that the severity of the symptoms does not reflect the severity of the endometriosis itself.
-In my career I’ve seen women with very mild endometriosis who have debilitating symptoms and some with very severe endometriosis who have no symptoms whatsoever.
+Occasionally endometriosis can also cause nausea, bowel movement changes, and fatigue.
+It’s worth pointing out that the severity of the symptoms does not reflect the severity of the endometriosis itself.
+In my career, I’ve seen patients with very mild endometriosis who have debilitating symptoms and some with very severe endometriosis who have no symptoms whatsoever.